MESMAC Blog: Sex, STIs and Shame - Why our language matters

 By Rotherham volunteer Eve Findlay

 When it comes to sex and sexually transmitted infections, there is a lot of negative and often careless language used when approaching the topic.
-Whilst words may just seem like, well, words – they are actually much more than.
-Words play a role in creating a culture which tells us how we should think about particular things.
-In this case, the negative language inspires feelings of shame, pessimism and a negative attitude towards sex.
+While words may just seem like, well, words, they are actually much more than that.
+Words play a role in creating a culture that tells us how we should think about particular things.
+In this case, the negative language inspires feelings of shame, pessimism, and a negative attitude towards sex.

 Words can have a huge impact.
-I believe we need to re-think our language choices when discussing sex and STIs and shift into a more conscious and sex-positive dialect.
+I believe we need to rethink our language choices when discussing sex and STIs and shift to a more conscious and sex-positive dialect.

 But why do words matter?

 If we continue to describe STIs in a way that makes them seem scary and alienating, it becomes difficult to educate and encourage people to get tested.
-The stigma continues and there are potential consequences which can follow.
+The stigma continues, and there are potential consequences that can follow.

 What are the consequences?

-Whilst STIs remain highly stigmatised, when diagnosed with one, people offer suffer with a mental battle as well as any physical symptoms.
+While STIs remain highly stigmatized, when diagnosed with one, people often suffer with a mental battle as well as any physical symptoms.
 In essence, people suffer twice.

-For instance, after testing positive, a person may be labelled as dirty or unclean either by themselves or others, based on the existing narratives around STIs.
+For instance, after testing positive, a person may be labelled as dirty or unclean, either by themselves or others, based on the existing narratives around STIs.
 They may start to believe this label and perceive themselves in such a way.
-This produces shame, which can be incredibly damaging to a person’s self-identity, self-esteem and confidence.
-This is particularly true if it is a long-term STI which cannot be cured (yet treated).
+This produces shame, which can be incredibly damaging to a person’s self-identity, self-esteem, and confidence.
+This is particularly true if it is a long-term STI that cannot be cured (but can be treated).

 Why all the shame?

-You wouldn’t find yourself feeling a deep sense of shame if you passed on a flu virus to a colleague.
-Whilst a little inconvenient and annoying for the other person, it’s not something you would lose sleep over.
+You wouldn’t feel a deep sense of shame if you passed on a flu virus to a colleague.
+While a little inconvenient and annoying for the other person, it’s not something you would lose sleep over.
 We mutually understand that the flu is just a part of life and a natural result of mixing with others.
 Unavoidable, really.
 So why is our mindset so different when we transmit an STI?

-Sex has long been a taboo subject in society that has been shaped by different societal forces.
-For example, religion, conservatism, sexism and homophobia have impacted the way we approach sex education.
+Sex has long been a taboo subject in society shaped by different societal forces.
+For example, religion, conservatism, sexism, and homophobia have impacted the way we approach sex education.

-For a long time, sex was deemed only for marriage between a man and woman and for the purpose of pro-creation.
-Ideas of holiness and religious purity dominated society for a long period of time.
-Whilst these ideas seem to derive from a distant past, it was actually not that long ago.
-Ideas like these are passed down through generations, and whilst the world has definitely changed, some of these ideas still remain and have influence.
-Sex is still widely considered a taboo, and as an extension – so are STIs.
+For a long time, sex was deemed only for marriage between a man and a woman and for the purpose of procreation.
+Ideas of holiness and religious purity dominated society for a long period.
+While these ideas seem to derive from a distant past, it was actually not that long ago.
+Ideas like these are passed down through generations, and while the world has definitely changed, some of these ideas still remain and have influence.
+Sex is still widely considered a taboo, and as an extension—so are STIs.

 Being more mindful

-When we demonise STIs and use language which makes people feel ashamed, it only increases the risk of transmitting STIs as we’re all so afraid to openly discuss it.
-Shifting into a more mindful vocabulary creates a space in which we can talk about these topics without judgement and with more empathy.
+When we demonize STIs and use language that makes people feel ashamed, it only increases the risk of transmitting STIs as we’re all so afraid to openly discuss them.
+Shifting to a more mindful vocabulary creates a space in which we can talk about these topics without judgment and with more empathy.

-A person could do everything in their power to avoid getting an STI and can still end up with one.
-Most of the time, it’s just a bit of bad luck – nobody goes out asking for one.
-Recognising and understanding this is so important.
+A person could do everything in their power to avoid getting an STI and still end up with one.
+Most of the time, it’s just a bit of bad luck—nobody goes out asking for one.
+Recognizing and understanding this is so important.
 It is normal to feel a little scared about STIs, but the fear we create is not on par with the reality of living with one.
-All of them are treatable and most of them are curable.
+All of them are treatable, and most of them are curable.

-At the end of the day, we are human beings and it is instinctive to have sex.
-When we think about any other animal who finds a mate, we just consider that nature.
-If one animal gives another an infection – that’s just nature.
+At the end of the day, we are human beings, and it is instinctive to have sex.
+When we think about any other animal that finds a mate, we just consider that nature.
+If one animal gives another an infection—that’s just nature.
 There is no culture or shame around it.
 Human beings create and sustain this shame through our language and stories attached to it.

 The positive outlook is that if we have created it, we can re-create and shift our narrative.
-This can look like an inclusive, open-minded and non-judgemental approach towards sex and STIs and a safe space in which we can discuss it.
+This can look like an inclusive, open-minded, and non-judgmental approach towards sex and STIs and a safe space in which we can discuss it.

 What might this look like?

-So, we recognise that our language creates narratives and leads to feelings of shame about sex and STIs, but how do we actually change that?
+So, we recognize that our language creates narratives and leads to feelings of shame about sex and STIs, but how do we actually change that?
 What does that look like?

-We can always educate ourselves more, and educate others too.
+We can always educate ourselves more and educate others too.
 Call out and educate your friends and family, if it is safe to do so.
 This can be done in a light-hearted way and framed as a learning opportunity.
 Most people don’t say these things with the intention to cause harm, but out of habit or based on what they hear around them.
 Explain to them what you’ve just learned yourself.
-You can link them this article, if you wish.
+You can link them to this article if you wish.

-It's important to normalise conversations about sex and STIs and to speak about it in a way that is respectful.
+It's important to normalize conversations about sex and STIs and to speak about them in a way that is respectful.
 In an ideal world, it would be better for us to have these conversations with our sexual partners before we get intimate.
-This may feel a little unfamiliar and awkward at first, but over time it just becomes normal.
+This may feel a little unfamiliar and awkward at first, but over time, it just becomes normal.
 Practice makes perfect.

 STIs aren’t good or bad, they just are.